 ▢ Get essential insights and resources for exploring by location, domestically or abroad, GoinGlobal.

 ▢ Use CareerConnections to see what employers are recruiting for in our jobs and internship database.
-Also, read Career News and sign up to try email lists that match your industry interests.
+Also, read Career News and in your preferences, choose categories that match your industry interests.

-▢ Set up accounts in iNet and UCAN internship databases to learn more about what is out there.
+▢ Set up an account in the iNet internship database to learn more about what is out there.